ISAITB/docs-tdl/source/constructs/index.rst

 Similar to :ref:`tdl-messaging-steps`, processing occurs in the context of a transaction that acts as a grouping mechanism over related operations.
-The ``bptxn`` step (the name stands for "Begin processing transaction") is the construct used to signal that a processing transaction should be considered as started as is assigned an identifier.
+The ``bptxn`` step (the name stands for "Begin processing transaction") is the construct used to signal that a processing transaction should be considered as started and is assigned an identifier.
 Subsequent relevant operations will be accompanied by this transaction ID to allow their processing handler to carry them out accordingly.

+Use of a processing transaction is not always required.
+For processing steps that are simple in nature and don't require state to be maintained across calls, you may skip the definition of a transaction and simply refer to the processing handler from the ``process`` step itself (see :ref:`tdl-step-process` for details).
+Whether or not skipping a transaction's definition is supported depends on the specific processing handler; typically however, even if a processing handler doesn't require a transaction and is signalled to create one this will simply be ignored.
+In terms of whether you need or not to define a processing transaction you can consider this rule of thumb:

+* **Transaction needed:** When the processing handler is expected to maintain state across individual ``process`` calls and eventually perform some clean up operations.
+* **Transaction not needed:** When the processing handler is stateless.

-The structure of the ``bptxn`` element is as follows:
+The structure of the ``bptxn`` element (defined when a processing transaction is needed) is as follows:

 .. csv-table::
     :stub-columns: 1